digitalworlds/ACM_JOCCH_2026/README.md

 # ATUNDA - Afrogenic dance moves
 This repository containes the dataset and source code used in our paper submitted to the ACM Journal of Computing and Cultural Heritage.

+The dataset of Afrogenic dance moves has been systematically collected and curated for training machine learning models for dance move classification.
+The dataset includes nearly 400 move sequences covering 13 distinct dance moves from African and African Diaspora performative culture.

 This dataset contains Afrogenic dance motion data extracted from the [Atunda videos](https://www.atunda.live/) using the MediaPipe pose detection library.
 Each subfolder under `data/` corresponds to a dance move, and within each folder there are JSON files from several performances of this dance move in the following file name convension: